It’s in our DNA to be as accurate, fair and transparent as possible.

 Current potential Conflicts of Interest are:

-- Part-time Nusic Editor Sam Nahirny is a professional music photographer, having photographed world famous artists such as J Cole, Wolf Alice and Sigma.
-Sam offers a discounted service to Nottingham musicians which means he has worked with over 20 Nottingham musicians since 2015.
+- Part-time Nusic Editor Sam Nahirny is a professional music photographer, having photographed world famous artists such as J Cole, Wolf Alice and The 1975.
+Sam offers a discounted service to Nottingham musicians which means he has worked with over 50 Nottingham musicians since 2015.
+He has also recently toured with Amber Run.

 - Part-time Nusic Events Human Greg Lonsdale manages a professional (as in makes a full time living from) musician ROB GREEN.